Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 This sphincter also prevents stomach contents from going back into the esophagus.
 If stomach juices with acid and bile come into the esophagus, it causes indigestion or heartburn.
 Reflux and gastroesophageal reflux disease (GERD) are the medical names for heartburn.

 If you have reflux for a long time, the cells at the end of the esophagus change to become more like the cells in the intestinal lining.
-This is called Barrett’s esophagus, and it is a pre-malignant condition which can become esophageal cancer, and needs to be watched closely.
+This is called Barrett’s esophagus.
+It is a pre-malignant condition that can become esophageal cancer and needs to be watched closely.

 Esophageal Cancer Types

 The types of esophageal cancer are named after the cells where they begin.